Visualizing Antenna Fields

-It is simplistic to state there is very little field from the back side of a Yagi-Uda antenna because they cancel.
-A multitude of fields are there contributed by each of the elements of this antenna.
+Another example: it is simplistic to state there is very little field from the back side of a Yagi-Uda antenna because they cancel.
+A multitude of fields are there, contributed by each of the elements of this antenna.
 They are merely out of phase and sum up to a small value within the receiving antenna of a field intensity meter.

 If we can visualize the experiment and underlying physics, an understanding of Electromagnetic (EM) propagation is within our grasp.

 It is hoped that this brief discussion will lead to a discussion of the topic among broadcast engineers and others interested in Electromagnetic (EM) propagation.
 We now return you to my original thoughts, as presented in 1988:

 The method of visualizing antenna fields as presented here must be categorized as theoretical because as of yet, instruments are not available to provide direct observations.